peterhinch/micropython_ir/README.md

 ## 3.1 Receiver

+This is a Python package.
+This minimises RAM usage: applications only import the device driver for the protocol in use.

-Copy the following files to the target filesystem:
+Copy the following to the target filesystem:
- 1. `ir_rx.py` The receiver device driver.
+ 1. `ir_rx` Directory and contents.
+Contains the device drivers.
  2. `ir_rx_test.py` Demo of a receiver.

 There are no dependencies.